joelyy-mcintyreks/notes/README.md

 In more words but still under 200:
 "In software engineering, a key principle to embrace today is that overzealous optimization before understanding actual performance needs can lead to complex, hard-to-maintain code.
 Donald Knuth's timeless advice reminds us to prioritize clarity, maintainability, and correctness during initial development stages.
 Only after measuring and pinpointing real performance issues through profiling should we delve into optimizations.
 This approach ensures long-term sustainability and avoids potential pitfalls from hasty decisions made without data."

+# 2024-02-20
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, make a list of all the tasks you need to complete, then prioritize them based on their importance and deadlines.
+Next, allocate time for each task, taking into account the complexity and your own availability.
+Finally, use task management tools and versions control systems to keep your code organized and easy to maintain.
+Remember to take breaks and keep learning new skills to stay ahead in the ever-changing world of programming.